 - 1. Upon notification of unsatisfactory progress, the student will be placed on academic probation. - 2.
 The reasons for probation will be given to the student in writing along with the requirements for removing this designation.
-These reasons may include, but are not limited to: - a.
+These reasons may include, but are not limited to:

+- a.
 Failure to make satisfactory progress in meeting course requirements for the classroom, laboratory or clinical courses including: - i.
 Failure of written examination - ii.
 Failure of practical examination - iii.
 Failure of clinical course work - b.
 Unsatisfactory student behavior and/or performance - c.
 Failure to follow program policies/procedures - d.
-Failure to demonstrate acceptable professional behaviors. - 3.
+Failure to demonstrate acceptable professional behaviors - e.
+Demonstrating behaviors and/or actions in the clinical setting that put patients at risk - 3.
 Faculty will complete a Notification of Probation form identifying: - a.
 Reasons for probation - b.
 Requirements and time frame for removal of probation - c.
 Learning resources and assistance available - d.
 Date by which requirements for removal of probation must be met - 4.
 Faculty will meet with the student to confirm the student's understanding of the situation.
-Student progress will be monitored by faculty and documented appropriately.

-- 5. Upon completion of the requirements for removal of probation, the probationary status will be reevaluated. - 6.
+Student progress will be monitored by faculty and documented appropriately. - 5.
+Upon completion of the requirements for removal of probation, the probationary status will be reevaluated. - 6.
 If the student fails to meet the requirements for removal of probation; then, the student will remain on academic probation for the remainder of the semester. - 7.
 While on academic probation, ANY additional occurrences of unsatisfactory progress in ANY PTA course may result in failure of the course and/or dismissal from the program.